manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/05-updating-game1.md

     - 'scene transition'
     - 'scene'
     - 'scenes'
-description: 'A tutorial on create scene transition effects in a MonoGame project.'
+description: 'A tutorial on creating scene transition effects in a MonoGame project.'
-image:
+image: /img/mgb_cookie.svg
-slug: /tutorials/scene-transitions/updating-game1
+slug: /tutorials/monogame-3-8/scene-transitions/updating-game1
 ---
+# Updating Game1

-Now that we have updating our `Scene` class and created the `Transition` class, we need to update our `Game1` class to use the transitions when switching scenes.
+We updated our `Scene` class and created the `Transition` class.
+Now we need to update our `Game1` class to use the transitions when switching scenes.
 There are a few things we'll need

 * A reference to the transition out effect being used.
 * A reference to the transition in effect being used.